 In growing children where jaw discrepancies have to be corrected it may take 3 to 4 years.
 The treatment may be split into two phases.
 Jaw correction is done in the first phase with one of the various growth modification appliances at the orthodontist's disposal.
 In the second phase, fixed braces are given to set the teeth in their proper positions.

 Different orthodontic problems need different treatment modalities and different duration of treatment time.
-So the fees are decided according to the conditions to be treated and the appliance/s to be used.
-As the mal-alignments differ, the treatment fees also differ from patient to patient.
-The fees may vary from Rs.10,000/- for minor corrections to Rs.2,00,000/- or more for the correction of severe irregularities.
+So the fees are decided according to the conditions to be treated and the appliance/s to be used as the mal-alignments differ, the treatment fees also differ from patient to patient.
+The fees may vary from Rs.
+Ten thousand to Five lakhs or more.

 It is a relative term.
 Orthodontic treatment costs so much because the treatment goes on for a long duration.
 There are certain expenses incurred to maintain a high level of sterilization of equipment and asepsis of the clinic.
 The appliances used are expensive.
 Thus some amount is spent for the patient himself/herself.